Uranium ore: Phosphorite deposits

 Marine sedimentary phosphorite deposits can contain low grade concentrations of uranium, up to 0.01–0.015% U3O8, within fluorite or apatite.
 These deposits can have a significant tonnage.
-Very large phosphorite deposits occur in Florida and Idaho in the United States, Morocco, and some middle eastern countries.
+Very large phosphorite deposits occur in Florida, Idaho, Morocco, and some middle eastern countries.

 Collapse breccia pipe deposits

 Collapse breccia pipe deposits occur within vertical, circular solution collapse structures, formed by the dissolution of limestone by groundwater.
 Pipes are typically filled with down-dropped coarse fragments of limestone and overlying sediments and can be from 30 to 200 m wide and up to 1000 m deep.

-Primary ore minerals are uraninite and pitchblende, which occur as cavity fills and coatings on quartz grains within permeable sandstone breccias within the pipe.
+The primary ore mineral is pitchblende, which occurs as a cavity fill and coating on quartz grains within permeable sandstone breccias within the pipe.
 Resources within individual pipes can range up to 2500 tonnes U3O8 at an average grade of between 0.3 and 1.0% U3O8.
 The best known examples of this deposit type are in the Arizona breccia pipe uranium mineralization in the US, where several of these deposits have been mined.

 Volcanic deposits

 Volcanic deposits occur in felsic to intermediate volcanic to volcaniclastic rocks and associated caldera subsidence structures, comagmatic intrusions, ring dykes and diatremes.
 Mineralization occurs either as structurally controlled veins and breccias discordant to the stratigraphy and less commonly as stratabound mineralization either in extrusive rocks or permeable sedimentary facies.
 Mineralization may be primary, that is magmatic-related or as secondary mineralization due to leaching, remobilization and re-precipitation.
 The principal uranium mineral in volcanic deposits is pitchblende, which is usually associated with molybdenite and minor amounts of lead, tin and tungsten mineralization.

-Volcanic hosted uranium deposits occur in host rocks spanning the Precambrian to the Cenozoic but because of the shallow levels at which they form, preservation favors younger age deposits.
+Volcanic hosted uranium deposits occur in host rocks spanning the Precambrian to the Cenozoic, but because of the shallow levels at which they form, preservation favors younger age deposits.
 Some of the more important deposits or districts are Streltsovskoye, Russia; Dornod, Mongolia; and McDermitt, Nevada.
 The average deposit size is rather small with grades of 0.02% to 0.2% U3O8.
 These deposits make up only a small proportion of the world's uranium resources.
 The only volcanic hosted deposits currently being exploited are those of the Streltsovkoye district of eastern Siberia.
 This is in fact not a single stand-alone deposit, but 18 individual deposits occurring within the Streltsovsk caldera complex.
 Nevertheless, the average size of these deposits is far greater than the average volcanic type.

 Surficial deposits (calcretes)

-Surficial deposits are broadly defined as Tertiary to Recent near-surface uranium concentrations in sediments or soils.
+Surficial deposits are broadly defined as Tertiary to Holocene near-surface uranium concentrations in sediments or soils.
 Mineralization in calcrete (calcium and magnesium carbonates) are the largest of the surficial deposits.
 They are interbedded with Tertiary sand and clay, which are usually cemented by calcium and magnesium carbonates.
 Surficial deposits also occur in peat bogs, karst caverns and soils.
 Surficial deposits account for approximately 4% of world uranium resources.
 The Yeelirrie deposit is by far the world's largest surficial deposit, averaging 0.15% U3O8.
 Langer Heinrich in Namibia is another significant surficial deposit.